PierrunoYT/fal-minimax-image-01-mcp-server/README.md

 }
 ```

 When enabled, the AI will automatically improve your prompt to generate higher quality images.
+This is disabled by default.

 ## Output